 Steven Brill: The hospital paid $3,500 for that drug.
 OK?

 Steven Brill: That’s a 400 percent mark up.

 ObamaCare Facts Opinion: Hospitals, even non-profits, deal with issues like non-payments and insurer audits.
 This means for every $1 they charge only a fraction is ever paid.
-Similar to when you buy high-end software for your business, or car insurance, you pay for everyone who doesn’t pay.
+Similar to when you buy high-end software for your business or car insurance, you pay for everyone who doesn’t pay.
 The aforementioned is only a portion of the overall problem.
 It seems obvious that significantly increased charges are apparent in the end prices at hospitals.
 However, one should look beyond hospitals for the root of the problem.
-Non-profit means the business is run to achieve goals rather than profit (and they pay less taxes).
-Doesn’t mean no one gets paid or makes profit.
+Non-profit means the business is run to achieve goals rather than profit (and they pay fewer taxes).
+It certainly doesn’t mean individuals working for the company aren’t paid well or make a profit.
 Non-profit CEOs make similar salaries to for-profit CEOs.
-Healthcare reform advocates have a duty to continue to look at hospital prices and programs contained within the ACA the affect them directly and indirectly to continue to address the root causes of overspending and wasteful spending related to these charges.
+Healthcare reform advocates have a duty to continue to look at hospital prices and programs contained within the ACA the affect them, directly and indirectly, to continue to address the root causes of overspending and wasteful spending related to these charges.

 Lesley Stahl: So what’s your salary?